 Telehealth is the use of digital communication technologies such as computers, mobile phones, and tablets, to facilitate the delivery of healthcare services.

-As social distancing reduced in-person visits, healthcare providers had to pivot quickly.
-By April 2020, over 43% of Medicare primary care visits were conducted via telehealth services.
+As the pandemic reduced in-person visits, healthcare providers had to pivot quickly.
+In April 2020, over 43% of Medicare primary care visits were conducted via telehealth services.

 Even as the COVID-19 vaccines roll out globally, telehealth looks set to stay.
 Studies from Fortune Business Insights predict the telehealth market will grow beyond $185 billion by 2026.